vandersantanna/portfolio/docs/dbinstall-config-postgresql.md

 - **Location & Timezone:** Blumenau, SC, Brazil — GMT-3
 - **Availability:** Remote — Americas & Europe • Contract (B2B / Independent Contractor) — also open to full-time remote
 ---
-## Trademarks
+Trademarks[^tm]

-All product names, logos, and brands are property of their respective owners.
-Use of these names is for identification purposes only and does not imply endorsement or affiliation.
+[^tm]: All product names and brands are property of their respective owners; use is for identification only and does not imply endorsement.

 ---